linzhi2013/taxonomy_ranks/README.md

 		              ranks, e.g. Family, Order), or a mixture of them.
 		  -o <file>   outfile
-		  -t          Also print out the taxid for each rank -v          verbose output
+		  -t          Also print out the taxid for each rank -e          Also print out the records without lineage information found to the '-o <file>'
+		  -v          verbose output